NicoRenaud/Snellius-AI-Guide/1-downloading-data/README.md

-# 1.Downloading the data

-# Downloading the Dataset
+# 1. Downloading the data

-- Estimated time: 20 minutes
+Most machine learning pipelines require the use of a large data set to train the model.
 In this tutorial, we are using HuggingFace's [tiny-imagenet-200](https://huggingface.co/datasets/slegroux/tiny-imagenet-200-clean) dataset.

-To download the dataset simply use:
+To download this dataset simply use the prvided bash script:

 ```bash
 sbatch download_data.job